anastaciocintra/escpos-coffee-samples/miscellaneous/AndroidImage/README.md

     1. getting ip address and port to use
         1. if you have one Ethernet / wifi printer, then you need to discover the ip address and port of the printer.
-        1. local installed printer.
-Then you need to run one auxiliary program (https://github.com/anastaciocintra/escpos-coffee-samples/tree/master/miscelaneous/server-print) to receive ip connection from the android app and redirect to the local printer spool.
-When you run this server-printer, you need to inform the server ip-port.
+        1. if you have only a local printer.
+Then you need to run one auxiliary program (https://github.com/anastaciocintra/escpos-coffee-samples/tree/master/miscelaneous/server-print)
     1. configure res.values.strings.xml with the values obtained on step before.
         1. host value
         1. port value

-## Writing your own android app and copy only pieces of code.
+## If you want to write your own android app intending for  to copy important pieces of code, follow some tips bellow:
 Configure dependencies an compatibility on app build.gradle
 ```
 dependencies {